 ecosystem services - Xiaodong Chena, Frank Lupia, Guangming Hea and Jianguo Liua

 Abstract: An increasing amount of investment has been devoted to protecting and restoring ecosystem services worldwide.
 Little is known about the effects of social norms at the neighborhood level.
 As a first attempt to quantify the effects of social norms, we studied the effects of a series of possible factors on people's intentions of maintaining forest on their Grain-to-Green Program (GTGP) land plots if the program ends.
-GTGP is one of the world's largest PES programs and plays an important role in global conservation efforts.
 We found that, in addition to conservation payment amounts and program duration, social norms at the neighborhood level had significant impacts on program re-enrollment, suggesting that social norms can be used to leverage participation to enhance the sustainability of conservation benefits from PES programs.
 Social norms should be incorporated with economic and demographic trends for efficient conservation investments.

 Do local tobacco regulations influence perceived smoking norms?
 Evidence from adult and youth surveys in Massachusetts - William L. Hamilton1, Lois Biener and Robert T. Brennan

 Smoking behavior has been shown to be influenced by individuals' perceptions of social norms about smoking.
 Whether local regulations regarding clean indoor air and youth access to tobacco are associated with residents' subsequent perceptions of smoking norms.
-Data came from Massachusetts surveys of adults and youths and from records of local tobacco control policies.
 Indices of perceived smoking norms were based on perceived smoking prevalence and perceived community acceptance of smoking.
 Multilevel models tested the association between perceived norms and the presence of strong local regulations in four policy domains.
 Results showed that youths perceived community norms to be significantly more antismoking if they lived in a town that had strong regulations in at least three of the four domains.
-For adults, having strong regulations in as few as one to two domains was associated with perceiving community norms to be significantly more antismoking.
 Implementing and publicizing local regulations may help shape perceptions of community smoking norms.

 Search for legal norms - an impossibility result